r-Techsupport/rTS_Wiki/docs/recommendations/blacklist.md

 | Gandalf |

 ### Vendors
-This list of vendors offer nothing to the community or make multiple products that are considerd PUPs/Malware.
+This list of vendors offer nothing to the community or make multiple products that are considered PUPs/Malware.

 | Name | Notes |
 | --- | --- |